DFE-Digital/bat-design-history/app/index.md

 ---
 layout: collection
 title: Becoming a teacher design history
-description: A history of the designs for the Find, Apply, Publish, Manage, Register and Support services
+description: A history of the designs for the Find, Apply, Publish, Manage, Register, Manage school placements, Claim funding for mentor training and Support services
 eleventyComputed:
   eleventyNavigation:
     key: home